-Azure Automation Service Management REST APIs are being retired on 30 April 2019.
+Azure Automation Service Management REST APIs are being retired 30 January 2020

 - Increased security with role-based access control (RBAC)